The best retro game consoles

 The Hyper Mega Tech!
 Super Pocket is made by the same team behind the excellent Evercade EXP above, and it's compatible with that handheld's library of game cartridges; this amounts to around 45 carts and over 500 games.

-What makes this smaller Super Pocket so good is the price, at $59 / £49 it's more than half the price of the larger Evercade EXP, but for that you do get a downgrade in features and particularly screen resolution and size.
+What makes this smaller Super Pocket so good is the price: at $59 / £49, it's more than half the price of the larger Evercade EXP, but for that, you do get a downgrade in features, particularly screen resolution and size.
 As the name suggests the Super Pocket is, well… pocket-sized.

-This small retro handheld comes in two models, one pre-loaded with 18 Taito arcade games, the other with 12 Capcom games; which you choose will depend on your tastes or if you own some of the games already (Capcom's titles are available on modern games consoles).
+This small retro handheld comes in six editions, including one pre-loaded with 18 Taito arcade games, and one with 12 Capcom games.
+The others are dedicated to iconic publishers like Atari, Neo Geo, and Data East.
+Which you choose will depend on your tastes or whether you already own some of the games (Capcom's titles are available on modern game consoles).

-The two new variants feature games from Atari and Techos.
-The Atari model is excellent, comes in a vibrant red and black design and is loaded with 50 games from Atari's back catalogue, including games from the 2600, 5200, 7800 and the Atari Lynx eras.
-The Technos feature arcade versions of the Double Dragon series as well as a Game Boy version and the iconic Renegade.
+The Atari model is excellent, comes in a vibrant red-and-black design, and is loaded with 50 games from Atari's back catalogue, including titles from the 2600, 5200, 7800, and Atari Lynx eras.
+The Technos edition features arcade versions of the Double Dragon series, a Game Boy version, and the iconic Renegade.

 Best retro game console for new games